Last Updated on

 Age: 0 Months Onwards

-This is the most common of all trunk strengthening exercises for babies suggested by pediatricians.
+This is the most common of all trunk strengthening exercises for babies suggested by paediatricians.
 Simply put your newborn on his tummy after every feeding.
 This act builds the core muscles of your baby’s tummy.
 There are many variations to this, such as:

 - Place your baby on a blanket so he can also get some floor-time and explore his surroundings

 - Place your baby on tummy between both of your knees.
-This also helps baby to release trapped gas
+This also helps the baby to release trapped gas

 - Place your baby on daddy’s tummy!
 This is a fun and very useful variation of tummy time that can be done after you’ve breastfed the baby, or in the evening time before bed [Bonus: this also strengthens the emotional bond between the father and baby.
 We recommend you definitely ask your husband to try this out!]

 Tip: Remember that whenever your child is not lying on the back, he is working on increasing his head control and neck strength.
-So, minimize lying down time after your child is 2- 3 months old and make sure that your baby is getting exposure to enough physical activity.
+So, minimize lying downtime after your child is 2- 3 months old and make sure that your baby is getting exposure to enough physical activity.

 2. Help Your Baby Sit-Up